https://www.deakin.edu.au/__data/assets/image/0020/1380512/32159_Master-Bus-artscultural-mgmt_hero.jpg

 • Managing Innovation

 The curriculum's connectedness to the sector comes as a result of course content that’s shaped by an advisory board and delivered by industry experts.
 Working alongside employers and board members within the industry, our academics develop assessments, projects and content that reflect the challenges of the field.
 Not only are our academics well-connected, they’re also highly credentialed and experienced.
-From arts managers influencing arts and cultural policies for government, to Presidents of the Green Room Awards, you’ll be learning from the very best.
+From arts managers influencing arts and cultural policies for government, to Presidents of the Green Room Awards, you will be learning from the very best.

 As competition for our eyes and ears increases, so too does the demand for arts-literate, industry-savvy leaders who can engage interest, secure support and grow audiences.
-With a sought-after qualification from a leader in arts management education, you’ll be ready to take advantage of this demand and reach your full potential.
+With a sought-after qualification from a leader in arts management education, you will be ready to take advantage of this demand and reach your full potential.

 Read More